 - Communication – How you choose to interact with your team

-- Emotional involvement – Maintaining emotional boundaries with productivity
+- Emotional involvement – Managing emotional involvement to stay productive

 - Availability – Drawing a line at after-hours or non-urgent work